anismiles/html-learning-adventure/README.md

-# 🎨 HTML Learning Adventure for Young Artists
+# 🎨 HTML Learning Adventure for Myra

-**A 10-chapter program designed for creative 10-year-olds with artistic interests and mathematical minds**
+**A 10-chapter program designed for Myra Kumar - a creative artist with mathematical interests**

 ---